 VALIDATING ENGLISH MESSAGES

-I have updated my language to Japanese in my user preference window.
+I switched my language to Japanese in the user preference settings

 I don’t have multiple Alias tables now.
 So my form shows member names in English.